Mismatch repair endonuclease PMS2: Colon cancer

 About 88% of cells of epithelial origin in colon cancers, and about 50% of the colon crypts in the epithelium within 10 cm adjacent to cancers (in the field defects from which the cancers likely arose) have reduced or absent expression of PMS2.

-Deficiencies in PMS2 in colon epithelium appear to mostly be due to epigenetic repression.
+Deficiencies in PMS2 in colon epithelium appear to be mostly due to epigenetic repression.
 In tumors classified as mismatch repair deficient and lacking, in a majority PMS2 expression is deficient because of lack of its pairing partner MLH1.
 Pairing of PMS2 with MLH1 stabilizes.
 The loss of MLH1 in sporadic cancers was due to epigenetic silencing caused by promoter methylation in 65 out of 66 cases.
-In 16 cancers Pms2 was deficient even though MLH1 protein expression was present.
-Of these 16 cases, no cause was determined for 10, but 6 were found to have a heterozygous germline mutation in Pms2, followed by likely loss of heterozygosity in the tumor.
-Thus only 6 of 119 tumors lacking expression for Pms2 (5%) were due to mutation of PMS2.
+In 16 cancers, Pms2 was deficient despite MLH1 protein expression.
+Of these 16 cases, no cause was determined in 10, but 6 had a heterozygous germline mutation in Pms2, followed by likely loss of heterozygosity in the tumor.
+Thus, only 6 of 119 tumors lacking PMS2 expression (5%) were due to PMS2 mutations.

 Coordination with ERCC1 and ERCC4 (XPF)

 Sequential sections of a segment of colon epithelium near a colorectal cancer showing reduced or absent expression of PMS2 (A), ERCC1 (B) and ERCC4 (C) in the colon crypts.
 This tissue segment is from a histologically normal area of a colon resection of a male patient who had an adenocarcinoma in the sigmoid colon.
-For PMS2 (A), there is absent expression in cell nuclei of the crypt body, the crypt neck and the colonic lumen surface for all epithelial cells.
+For PMS2 (A), there is absent expression in cell nuclei of the crypt body, the crypt neck, and the colonic lumen surface for all epithelial cells.
 For ERCC1 (B), there is reduced expression in most of the cell nuclei of the crypts, but there is high expression in cell nuclei at the neck of the crypts and in the adjacent colonic lumen surface.
 For ERCC4 (XPF) (C), there is absent expression in most of the cell nuclei of the crypts and in the colonic lumen in this area of tissue, but detectable expression at the neck of some crypts.
 The reductions or absence of expression of these DNA repair genes in this tissue appears to be due to epigenetic repression.
 Original image, also in a publication.

 When PMS2 is reduced in colonic crypts in a field defect, it is most often associated with reduced expression of DNA repair enzymes ERCC1 and ERCC4 (XPF) as well (see images in this section).
 A deficiency in ERCC1 and/or ERCC4 (XPF) would cause DNA damage accumulation.
 Such excess DNA damage often leads to apoptosis.
 However, an added defect in PMS2 can inhibit this apoptosis.
 Thus, an added deficiency in PMS2 likely would be selected for in the face of the increased DNA damages when ERCC1 and/or ERCC4 (XPF) are deficient.
 When ERCC1 deficient Chinese hamster ovary cells were repeatedly subjected to DNA damage, of five clones derived from the surviving cells, three were mutated in Pms2.